 Our goal in creating Building 14 is to honor our history and our community, but also to once again bring about machine innovation – in a new and sustainable way as we look to the future of manufacturing.

-The pieces of our collections that are produced here, and the masks that are currently being sewn, one at a time, are part of this long tradition of manufacturing.
+The pieces of our collections that are produced here, one at a time, are part of this long tradition of manufacturing.
 There is as much craft and skill behind every machine-sewn piece that leaves The Factory as there is with each of our handmade items.
 During this time of great distress, know that each of our items is made in a sanitary, safe environment with many precautions in place to ensure the highest measures of safety.

 For two decades, we have carefully balanced our supply chain with lean method manufacturing to produce each piece one at a time, made to order.
 This ensures we deliver the best possible product to our guests and utilize our raw materials in the most sustainable and effective way.
 Every day we look for better ways to reduce and eliminate waste in our production process for both hand and machine-made.
 This helps us operate our business in a lean, sustainable manner as we continually search for ways to utilize every fabric scrap and only produce what is needed.

 The Alabama Chanin design team develops both our hand- and machine-made styles and has collaborated with companies and designers like Patagonia, Billy Reid, Stella Ishii, Heath Ceramics, and Elizabeth Suzann to make products in Building 14.
 Each of our team members at The Factory has been integral to our manufacturing growth, particularly now that we have pivoted our manufacturing capabilities to serve in the fight against COVID-19.